lpavone/DesignPatterns/DesignPrinciples.md

 - Other variants: caching proxies, firewall proxy, synchronization proxy, etc.

 # BUILDER
-Used to encapsulate the construction of a product and allow it to be constructed in steps.
+Use this pattern to encapsulate the construction of a product and allow it to be constructed in steps.

+# BRIDGE
+Use this pattern to decouple an abstraction from its implementation so that the two can vary independently.